Religious & Cultural Circumcision (Ages 6+)

 1. At what age can my child have a cultural or religious circumcision?

 We provide circumcision services for children aged 6 years and above.
 To ensure patient safety and optimal recovery, we do not perform the procedure on infants or children under 6.
-For patients aged 6 to 14, we typically utilise the Plastibell method, while the ZSR Stapler technique is generally used for those aged 14 and older.
+For patients aged 6 to 14, we typically utilize the Plastibell method, while the ZSR Stapler Circumcision technique is generally used for those aged 14 and older.

 2. Do you provide circumcision for the Muslim community (Sunnah)?